-The iPhone 6 iOS 10.2 update is still reigns as the most up-to-date version of iOS 10 and today we want to walk iPhone 6 users through the most important things we think you should know about the iOS 10.2 at the one month milestone.
+The iPhone 6 iOS 10.2.1 update is now a little more than a week old and today we want to walk iPhone 6 users through the most important things to know about the iOS 10.2.1 update as we cruise into the month of February.

-If you’re coming to iOS 10.2 from iOS 10.1.1, expect a sizable download.
-If you’re coming from something older like iOS 10.1 or iOS 9, your iPhone 6’s update will be much bigger.
+If you’re coming to iOS 10.2.1 from iOS 10.2, expect a small download.
+If you’re coming from something older like iOS 10.1.1 or iOS 9, your iPhone 6’s iOS 10.2.1 update will be much bigger.
 You’ll get everything from the previous iOS updates baked in.

 We’ll continue to update this page as we push away from the release date so check back for regular changes.

-Before we get into performance, a quick note about the iOS 10.2 download and installation.
+Before we get into a quick look at the update's performance, a quick note about the iOS 10.2.1 download and installation process on the iPhone 6.

-The iPhone 6 iOS 10.2 update is a big one and it'll take you several minutes to download over a fast Wi-Fi connection.
-From start to finish the download too about six minutes to complete.
+The iPhone 6 iOS 10.2.1 update is a small one, it's only a few MB, and it should only take you a few minutes to download over a fast Wi-Fi connection and install.
+From start to finish the download took us about six minutes to complete.

-We've been using the iPhone 6 iOS 10.2 update for just about a month now and we've been taking a close look at the areas we always look at after a new iOS update arrives: Battery life, Connectivity, and UI speed.
-So far, so good.
+We've been using the iPhone 6 iOS 10.2.1 update for a little over a week now and we've been taking a close look at a few key areas including battery life, connectivity, and UI speed.
+Here's what we've learned after spending a week with the iPhone 6's iOS 10.2.1 update.

-We still haven't noticed any abnormal battery drain.
-Our iPhone 6 (AT&T model) is holding a solid charge at the month mark.
-If you recently installed iOS 10.2 and you are noticing issues with your battery life, give it a couple of days.
+If you recently installed iOS 10.2.1 and you are noticing issues with your iPhone 6's battery life, give it a couple of days.
 It can sometimes take a few days for the battery to settle down.

 We've tested the iPhone 6's new update with several ISPs, routers, and Bluetooth devices.
 We haven't run into any issues yet but that could change down the road.
 AT&T's LTE and 4G networks are working properly as well.

-Thus far, we haven't noticed any random reboots and the UI appears to be fast.
+We haven't noticed any random reboots and the phone's UI appears to be fast.
 Animations and transitions are fluid and we haven't encountered any weird lag or sluggishness when opening folders, apps or Control Center.

-The iPhone 6 iOS 10.2 update's performance is holding up as we push through the month of January.
-And given what's on board (emojis, fixes, etc) the update, it's certainly worth a look if your iPhone 6 is already on iOS 10.
+The iPhone 6 iOS 10.2.1 update's performance is holding up as we make our way into the month of February.
+And given what's on board the update (bug fixes and security patches), it's certainly worth a look if your iPhone 6 is already on iOS 10.

-If you're on an older version of iOS, say iOS 9, you might want to wait a few days so you can gather a little more feedback about performance.
+If you're on an older version of iOS like iOS 9 you might want to wait a few days so you can gather a little more feedback about performance.